 All hexes of a warship are equipped with anti-aircraft defenses (AA).
 Depending on the scenario, AA markers are also placed on certain island hexes.
-AAs are considered to be at low altitude and cannot move (however they follow the ship on which they are located).
+AAs are considered at low altitude and cannot move (however they follow the ship on which they are).
 They have a Field of Fire into the 6 adjacent hexes as well as their own hex.
 AAs are never grouped for activation, even if they are adjacent.
-AAs are activated like AGs and can then target an airplane that is in their Field of Fire.
-The shot is resolved in the same as it is for an airplane.
+AAs are activated like

+AGs and can then target an aircraft that is in their Field of Fire.

+The shot is resolved as for an airplane.
 An AA is only activated once per turn.
 An AA on the mainland can only be destroyed by a bomb.
 The AA of a ship is put out of action if the hex of the ship where it is located is hit by a bomb or a torpedo.